Breaking through the $\Omega(n)$-space barrier: Population Protocols Decide Double-exponential Thresholds: Population Programs

 \section{Population Programs}

-We introduce the model of population programs, which allows us to specify population protocols using structured programs.
-An example is shown in Figure~\ref{fig:program-example}; it is explained at the end of the section.
+We introduce population programs, which allows us to specify population protocols using structured programs.
+An example is shown in Figure~\ref{fig:program-example}.

-Formally, we say that a \emph{population program} is a tuple $\Prog=(Q,\Procs)$, where $Q$ is a finite set of \emph{registers} and $\Procs$ is a list of \emph{procedures}.
-Each procedure has a name and consists of (possible nested) while-loops, if-statements and instructions.
+Formally, a \emph{population program} is a tuple $\Prog=(Q,\Procs)$, where $Q$ is a finite set of \emph{registers} and $\Procs$ is a list of \emph{procedures}.
+Each procedure has a name and consists of (possibly nested) while-loops, if-statements and instructions.
 These are described in detail below.

-\paragraph*{Primitives.} Each register $x\in Q$ can take values in $\N$.
-However, only three operations on these registers are supported.

-The move instruction $(x\mapsto y)$, for $x,y\in Q$, decreases the value of $x$ by one, and increases the value of $y$ by one.
+\parag{Primitives} Each register $x\in Q$ can take values in $\N$.
+Only three operations on these registers are supported. \begin{itemize} \item The move instruction $(x\mapsto y)$, for $x,y\in Q$, decreases the value of $x$ by one, and increases the value of $y$ by one.
 We also say that it moves one unit from $x$ to $y$.
-If $x$ is empty, i.e.\ its value is zero, the programs hangs and makes no further progress.

-The second operation is the nondeterministic nonzero check $(\Maybe\ x>0)$, for $x\in Q$.
-Briefly, it nondeterministically returns either $\False$ or whether $x>0$.
+If $x$ is empty, i.e.\ its value is zero, the programs hangs and makes no further progress \item The nondeterministic nonzero-check $(\Maybe\ x>0)$, for $x\in Q$, nondeterministically returns either $\False$ or whether $x>0$.
 In other words, if it does return \True, it certifies that $x$ is nonzero.
 If it returns \False, however, no information has been gained.
-We consider only fair runs, so if $x$ is indeed nonzero the check must return \True\ eventually if called infinitely often.

-Finally, we allow for swaps between registers, i.e.\ $(\Swap\ x,y)$ for $x,y\in Q$.
-A swap exchanges the values of the two registers.
-This primitive is not necessary, but it simplifies the implementation.
+We consider only fair runs, so if $x$ is nonzero the check cannot return \False\ infinitely often. \item A swap $(\Swap\ x,y)$ exchanges the values of the two registers $x,y$.
+This primitive is not necessary, but it simplifies the implementation. \end{itemize}

-\paragraph*{Loops and branches.} Both while-loops and if-statements function as one would expect.
-We allow for simple boolean formulae in their arguments, but limit ourselves to at most a single binary operator (with any number of negations).
-This ensures that a single instruction can encode only a constant amount of information.
+\parag{Loops and branches} Population programs use while-loops and if-statements, which function as one would expect.

 We also use for-loops.
 These, however, are just a macro and expand into multiple copies of their body.
 For example, in the program in Figure~\ref{fig:program-example} the for-loop in \Call{Test}{} expands into $i$ copies of the contained if-statement.